jovsa/jovsa.github.io/_posts/2022-01-22-thiel-stanford-german-270.md

 The current historical moment appears to be marked by opposition to globalization, which has  emerged in many countries in the various forms of populism, restrictive trade policies, attacks on  “neo-liberalism,” protest parties and localism.
 These positions are sometimes accompanied by  appeals to national interests and cultural traditions.
 This new mood is viewed as a break with a  previous paradigm of international institutions and “world citizenship.”

 This seminar proceeds from this contemporary reassertion of state sovereignty against market  processes and internationalist claims in order to inquire into the historical, theoretical and cultural roots of the problem.
 Has the process of globalization stalled?
 What are the implications for the state and its aspiration for sovereignty?
 And how does technology, which contributed so much to the process of globalization, fit into this picture, especially in the guise of new technologies?
 This seminar therefore explores the tensions between state and market, their cultural contexts, technological innovation, and the importance of community belonging.
-Enrollment is limited: To be considered for enrollment in this course, please complete and submit the short application available at the Explore courses site by October 19, 2018, 11:59pm PST.
-Students accepted to participate in this course will be notified on October 26, 2018 by 6:00pm.
-Auditors are not permitted.
-Application: <http://web.stanford.edu/—conorato/german270.fb>
+Enrollment is limited: To be considered for enrollment in this course, please complete and submit the short application available at the Explore courses site.

 ### Course Requirements